Snippet-Curator/snippet-curator-docs/src/content/03_import_notes.md

 ## Evernote

-Export Evernote files as [.enex files](https://help.evernote.com/hc/en-us/articles/209005557-Export-Notes-and-Notebooks-as-ENEX-or-HTML).
+Export Evernote files as [ENEX files](https://help.evernote.com/hc/en-us/articles/209005557-Export-Notes-and-Notebooks-as-ENEX-or-HTML).
 There area also several scripts that can export for you.
 I used the one [here](https://github.com/vzhd1701/evernote-backup).

 Exports with the same title and date in the Enex files are considered duplicate and not uploaded.
 Following fields are imported: